olin-toolboxes/toolboxes.web/_toolboxes/algorithms-and-ai.md

 ## Using the GUI

-To use the GUI/toy, first run `python3 astar.py` to bring up the pygame window.
+To use the GUI/toy, first run `python astar.py` to bring up the pygame window.
 Hit the 'l' key to switch to the 'add lava tiles' mode.
 Then you can click on any cell to add or remove a lava tile from that cell.
 Hit the spacebar at any time to have Paul plan (or re-plan) his path to the cake, and highlight that